RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 To show how we can run classical simulations of our rubredoxin setup consider the script below.
 It should run in less than 3-5 minutes on a decent CPU or GPU.

+.. note:: If you have access to a GPU on your laptop or your HPC-cluster it will be much more effient to set platform='OpenCL' (or platform='CUDA' for Nvidia cards)
+    inside OpenMMTheory (default platform is 'CPU').
+This will make OpenMM use the GPU instead of the CPU which will speed things up considerably.

 *2a-classicalMD.py:*